Jean-François Millet

-Jean-François Millet (/fr/; 4 October 1814 – 20 January 1875) was a French artist and one of the founders of the Barbizon school in rural France.
+Jean-François Millet (/fr/; 4 October 1814 – 20 January 1875) was a French painter and one of the founders of the Barbizon school in rural France.
 Millet is noted for his paintings of peasant farmers and can be categorized as part of the Realism art movement.
 Toward the end of his career, he became increasingly interested in painting pure landscapes.
 He is known best for his oil paintings but is also noted for his pastels, Conté crayon drawings, and etchings.

 Life and work

 Youth

 The Sheepfold.
 In this painting by Millet, the waning Moon throws a mysterious light across the plain between the villages of Barbizon and Chailly.
 The Walters Art Museum.

 Millet was the first child of Jean-Louis-Nicolas and Aimée-Henriette-Adélaïde Henry Millet, members of the farming community in the village of Gruchy, in Gréville-Hague, Normandy, close to the coast.
 Under the guidance of two village priests—one of them was vicar Jean Lebrisseux—Millet acquired a knowledge of Latin and modern authors.
 But soon he had to help his father with the farm work, because Millet was the eldest of the sons.
-So all the farmer's work was familiar to him: to mow, make hay, bind the sheaves, thresh, winnow, spread manure, plow, sow, etc. All these motifs returned in his later art.
+So all the farmer's work was familiar to him: to mow, make hay, bind the sheaves, thresh, winnow, spread manure, plough, sow, etc. All these motifs returned in his later art.

 In 1833, his father sent him to Cherbourg to study with a portrait painter named Bon Du Mouchel.
 By 1835 he was studying with Théophile Langlois de Chèvreville, a pupil of Baron Gros, in Cherbourg.
 A stipend provided by Langlois and others enabled Millet to move to Paris in 1837, where he studied at the École des Beaux-Arts with Paul Delaroche.
 In 1839, his scholarship was terminated, and his first submission to the Salon, Saint Anne Instructing the Virgin, was rejected by the jury.